brattex/ood-documentation/source/installation/add-cluster-config.rst

 These files detail how the system can interact with your scheduler.
 Without them, many of the features in Open OnDemand won't work - including interactive apps.

-Indeed, one of the main reasons to use Open OnDemand is use your clusters interactively.
+Indeed, one of the main reasons to use Open OnDemand is to use your clusters interactively.

 Apps that require proper cluster configuration include: